atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 * * ^ ^ *
 at her situation, and fevereiy pained at fo total a destrudtion of His fond hopes ^ He promised, however, as Soon as he could articulate,. to comply faithsuliy with her every request; urging her, at the Same time, in the most persuassve manner, not to give herself up to despair, but to hope for better days.
 . ti
-She made no answer— — was almost
+She made no answer----was almost
 I
-Spent indeed with her encreassng disorder, and with the extreme anxiety of her 4 mind, — She was glad indeed he left her; for knowing it was not in her
+Spent indeed with her encreassng disorder, and with the extreme anxiety of her 4 mind, --She was glad indeed he left her; for knowing it was not in her
 \ ' *
 power to reward his love, his assiduities